Jean-Paul Rodrigue (2013), New York:

 factors but have a strong reliance on transportation since

-their locations rarely are close to centers of demand and
+their locations are rarely close to markets and

 they usually concern ponderous goods.
 Substantial investments